Opinion | GOP claims about ‘real infrastructure’ are silly. Why are media playing along?

 Now it’s true that Democrats have indeed thought broadly about what to put in this bill, including things that are not installed by burly men in hardhats but that they believe are important.
 Republicans may find some of those things — like building housing, or improving care for the elderly and disabled, or promoting electric vehicles — not to be worthwhile.
 Which is fine.

 But if that’s what Republicans think, they should explain why we shouldn’t actually build more housing, and we shouldn’t fund care for the elderly, and we shouldn’t promote electric vehicles.
 Just saying “That doesn’t sound like ‘infrastructure’ to me” is not an argument.
-This isn’t the Merriam-Webster editorial board, it’s the U.S. government.
+This isn’t the Merriam-Webster editorial board; it’s the U.S. government.

 So what if instead of asking Is this really infrastructure? about the various provisions in this bill, we ask Is this a good thing?

 You can apply that standard to both road repairs and increased spending on elder care.
 Is this something important and worthwhile?
-Will funding it in the way that’s proposed accomplish the goals we set out?
+Will funding it in the way that is proposed accomplish the goals we set out?
 Will it improve life for Americans?

 If the answer to those questions is yes, then we should probably do it.